chizhikchi/CARES/README.md

 # CARES - A Corpus of Anonymised Radiological Evidences in Spanish

-This repository contain data, code and the fine-tuned models for the paper in which we present **CARES - a Corpus of Anonymised Radiological Evidences in Spanish**.
+This repository contains code to reproduce the experiments described in the paper **CARES: A Corpus for Classification of Spanish Radiological Reports**.
 CARES is a high-quality text resource manually labeled with ICD-10 codes and reviewed by radiologists.
 These types of resources are essential for developing automatic text classification tools as they are necessary for training and fine-tuning our computational systems.
+The dataset is available on [HuggingFace hub](//huggingface.co/datasets/chizhikchi/CARES)

 ## Corpus description and statistics
 The CARES corpus has been manually annotated using the ICD-10 ontology, which stands for for the 10th version of the International Classification of Diseases.
 For each radiological report, a **minimum of one code** and a **maximum of 9 codes** were assigned, while the average number of codes per text is 2.15